nixpkgs-architecture/.github/hosting.md

 - Welcome everybody
 - Mention who records, who takes meeting notes and who leads the meeting
 - Have the meeting
-  - Go through all Administrative points
-  - Go through all Agenda points
+  - Go through all Agenda entries
   - Keep the time in mind
   - Keep the discussion on-topic
 - When the meeting time is up or if all agenda items have been discussed: